AlexWendland/public-note/general/Congestion control in TCP.md

 	- ICMP source quench.
 - End-to-end congestion control: Hosts need to infer congestion from the traffic they receive.
 This can use different signal such as:
 	- Packet delay based on acknowledgement times.
-	- Packet loss using some level of timeout when waiting for acknowledgements
+	- Packet loss using the acknowledgement sequence numbers.
+	- Major network delay based on the time out window.

 [[Transmission Control Protocol (TCP)|TCP]] uses the end-to-end approach.
 It mainly uses packet loss to detect congestion as packet delay can have quite a bit of noise in the system.
+It uses major network delay to reset itself.

 [[Transmission Control Protocol (TCP)|TCP]] uses ACK messages as a probes and adopts a probe-and-adapt approach to adjusting the window size (number of unacknowledged packets) for congestion control.